 Anti-Semitism is not a part of Russian government’s policy – so much so that Russian far-right nationalist groups accused Putin of being a crypto-Jew.
 The situation is not ideal, but it is a big improvement over the publication of the first edition of ‘Protocols of Elders of Zion’ in 1903 in Tsarist Russia and the campaign against ‘rootless cosmopolitans’ under Stalin.
 On a grass-roots level there are a number of anti-Semitic conspiracy theories.
 They usually echo Soviet era frames about Jews being agents of the West, which is often found in barbs against liberal journalists in Russia: ‘suitcase, train station, Israel’ – the anti-Semitic version of ‘if you don’t like it go to Russia’ [or the kind of critique Colin Kaepernick received after kneeling during the American anthem].

 The ice-skating routine was not meant to mock Holocaust victims and it certainly did not deny it.
-In general, the number of Holocaust-deniers in Russia is pretty low, but there is a different conspiracy theory there that all Jews were hiding behind the frontlines during World War II.
+In general, the number of Holocaust-deniers in Russia is pretty low, but many people believe that all Jews were hiding behind the frontlines during World War II.
 Yes, tell that to my grandfather, my grandmother’s brothers who died at the Kursk tank battle and other more than 500,000 Jews who served in the Red Army during war.
 You may wonder where this kind of exact statistics may come from, but almost all forms of Soviet IDs and official forms had a so-called 5th box that identified the ethnicity of the citizen.
 That made it easier for anti-Jewish purges after the war.

 You know what, I am glad that Tatyana Navka and her partner did this routine.
 Maybe someone will watch ‘Life is beautiful’.
 Maybe someone will listen to Noa’s message of peace.
 Maybe after watching it somebody will think about the dangerous path from hate speech and discrimination.
 I am looking at you, Donald Trump.